kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 1. One huge YAML that you need to scroll.
 2. It holds too much different configuration.
 3. You are not able to enable/disable a given recommendation.
 There is only the `recommendations: true` property.
+4. You are not able to manage filters settings.
+There are no property for that.
-4. The `kubectl` executor settings are under `settings`.
-It's not consistent with `resources` and `communications`.
+5. The `kubectl` executor settings are under `settings`.
-5. No option to define multiple notification settings.
+6. No option to define multiple notification settings.
 Currently, you need to deploy BotKube twice if you want to have two different notification strategies.

 ### Ideas